Xayvay/DrivingHistory/README.md

 * Driver Package - Driver Service and Drive Object
 * Trip Package - Trip Service and Trip Object
 * Report Package - Report Service and Report Object
+* ReportProcessor Package - ReportProcessor Service

 Now going back to my initial key observations it seems like I want to be able to process an input file.
 Debating if I want this functionality in main or reports or in its own utils class called file processor or something of that nature.

 Created a FileProcessor class that will process the file in and utilize the Driver,Trip, and Reports class, also created an inputStream for reading the files.

-### ReportProcessor class
+### ReportProcessorService class

-I changed my fileprocessor class to reportsprocessor because it is ultimately processing a report with the correct driving history.
+I changed my fileprocessor class to ReportProcessorService because it is ultimately providing a service that will processing an input file, Call multiple services to update that file and then generate a report with the correct driving history.

 It will need to:

 - Read a file